yt-project/yt/doc/source/visualizing/volume_rendering.rst

 Transfer functions are the most essential component of a rendering that includes volume sources.
-Several different fundamental types have been provided, but there are many different ways the construct complicated expressions to produce visualizations and images using the underlying machinery.
+Several different fundamental types have been provided, but there are many different ways to construct complicated expressions that produce visualizations and images using the underlying machinery.

 .. note::